Pinterest Pixel

 conditional format blank cells in excel

-STEP 2: Insert a new module by clicking ‘Insert’ > ‘Module’.
+STEP 2: Go to ‘Insert’ > ‘Module’.

 conditional format blank cells in excel

-STEP 3: Paste the following VBA script into the module:
+STEP 3: Paste the following VBA script.

 conditional format blank cells in excel

-STEP 4: Close the VBA Editor and go back to Excel.
+STEP 4: Close the VBA Editor.

 conditional format blank cells in excel